hcitang/hci-reading-group/index.md

 ## Upcoming Paper Schedule

-* Oct 1 - CHI: Mini-summary of what I submitted: Anastasia, Zhao/Yaxi, Connor, Michelle, Terrance/Tony

-* Oct 8 - Connor
+* Oct 8 - Connor - Evan M Peck, Sofia E Ayuso, and Omar El-Etr.
+2019.
+Data is Personal: Attitudes and Perceptions of Data Visualization in Rural Pennsylvania.
+In Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems.
+ACM, 244.
+DOI: http://dx.doi.org/10.1145/3290605.3300474

 * Oct 15 - Yaxi